CriticalGameEror/CriticalMiningTech/README.md

 ### Commands:

-blockhardness: Allows you to set or remove block hardness of a targeted block
+`/blockhardness`: Allows you to set or remove block hardness of a targeted block